prentis-lab/SampleDashbord/DB/phenotype.md

 ## overview
-This page is used to design phenotype item, and link them to samples
+This page is used to design phenotype item, and link them to plant (maybe sample).

 | Phenotype Name          | Category              | Possible Values                          | Default Value   |
 |-------------------------|-----------------------|------------------------------------------|-----------------|